Note: This story was updated June 16.

 ‘NOT A TOURISM ISSUE’

-For months, the Oceana Riviera debate has consumed Gardner’s time and attention.
+For months, the Oceania Riviera debate has consumed Gardner’s time and attention.
 Some of the comments, e-mails, and other feedback Gardner has received has been helpful, he said.
 Others have been personal, vitriolic, and racist, including this comment: “Why are we helping these people?
 They are not even Americans.”

 For some years now, the port authority and its small staff have been increasingly successful in wooing and hosting small cruise ships at Eastport’s city-center breakwater.
-Most of the vessels involved were built to accommodate 400 passengers, not the 1,250 passengers for which Oceana Riviera was designed ten years ago.
+Most of the vessels involved were built to accommodate 400 passengers, not the 1,250 passengers for which Oceania Riviera was designed ten years ago.

 “This is not a tourism issue,” Gardner said.
 “It’s a maritime issue.
 They approached us, and we were here to help.
 We’re putting them on the breakwater because it’s a new facility, engineered for access to sewer, which is not available at the cargo port.
 And having cruise ships moor at the cargo port would involve cost and risk inherent in having to move vessels in and out to accommodate our cargo operations.”